eherra/patientRecordSystem/README.md

 - proper input validations
     - starting to use validator module and moving validator methods there
 - proper error handeling
-- patient not having access to admin routes (test via Postman)
 - register new user functions
 - db table values (UNIQUE/NULL)